sarahwolf32/Language-Model-RNN/README.md

 * Sawk

 You can find this model, and a few others, in the ```models``` folder.
 To load and generate words with it, just type ```python task.py --model-dir models/pokemon_names_model --num-samples [NUMBER OF WORDS YOU WANT TO GENERATE]```.
 This will save the generated words in ```output/sample.txt```.

+Overall, I am quite happy with quality of the generated names.
+I can even imagine what kind of Pokemon <i>Fyreion</i>, <i>Rantio</i>, or <i>Tintorn</i> might be.
+And <i>Sirg</i> is just plain cool.

+However, when I generated 500 Pokemon names and compared them to the real list, I noticed that the generated names did not have as much variation.
+For example, most of the generated names ended in <i>n</i>, and almost all were exactly 7 characters long.
+It is common for real Pokemon names to have those qualities, but not nearly to this extent.
+If I were to put more time into this project, I would focus on addressing this loss of variation.

 ## Training Your Own